andrew/ultimate-awesome/README.md

 - [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
 - [awesome-dj-producer](https://github.com/classcompliant/awesome-dj-producer) - Manually curated collection of tools, resources and tutorials for nerdy DJs and Producers.
 - [awesome-hugo](https://github.com/cnych/awesome-hugo) - A curated list for awesome hugo sources 🎉🎉🎉 .
+- [fucking-awesome-swift](https://github.com/Correia-jpv/fucking-awesome-swift) - A collaborative list of awesome Swift libraries and resources.
+Feel free to contribute!
+With repository stars⭐ and forks🍴.
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
 - [awesome-github](https://github.com/EugeneLoy/awesome-github) - A curated list of awesome GitHub goodies.
 - [awesome](https://github.com/fanmingfei/awesome) - 值得收藏的内容.
 - [awesome](https://github.com/forgeutah/awesome) - Awesome Technologies.
 - [awesome-juggling](https://github.com/GiantZOC/awesome-juggling) - 🤹 This is an awesome list for juggling resources.
+- [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.
 - [awesome-humanscape](https://github.com/humanscape/awesome-humanscape) - Awesome Humanscape.
 - [awesome-science-writing](https://github.com/HussainAther/awesome-science-writing) - Resources for science writers.
 - [awesome-kr-blogs](https://github.com/HyunSeob/awesome-kr-blogs) - 한국의 awesome 블로그들을 모읍니다.
-- [mobile-ios](https://github.com/it-shark-pro/mobile-ios) - 📚Materials about development for iOS.
 - [awesome-engineering-management](https://github.com/jamescarr/awesome-engineering-management) - A collection of awesome links on all topics related to engineering management.
 - [awesome-r-blogs](https://github.com/Jeet1994/awesome-r-blogs) - A list of awesome R blogs on the web.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.